Stevenage: Stevenage New Town

 Slow growth in Stevenage continued until just after World War II, when the Abercrombie Plan called for the establishment of a ring of new towns around London.
 On 1 August 1946, Stevenage was designated as the first New Town, under the New Towns Act.

 The plan was not popular and local people protested at a meeting held in the town hall before Lewis Silkin, minister in the Labour Government of Clement Attlee.
 As Lewis Silkin arrived at the railway station for this meeting, some local people had changed the station signs from "Stevenage" to "Silkingrad".
 Silkin was obstinate at the meeting, telling a crowd of 3,000 people outside the town hall (around half the town's residents): "It's no good your jeering, it's going to be done."
 Despite the hostile reaction to Silkin and a referendum that showed 52% (turnout 2,500) "entirely against" the expansion, the plan went ahead.
-In 1974, the first significant building demolished was the Old Town Hall, in which the opposition had been expressed, to make way for a roundabout.

 The inaugural chairman of the Stevenage Development Corporation was the architect Clough Williams-Ellis, appointed by Lewis Silkin in 1946, with the radical town planner Dr Monica Felton as his deputy.
 In 1949, she became chairman but was sacked within two years.
 There were a number of reasons for her dismissal by the government but a lack of hands-on town planning leadership, and her opposition to the Korean War (for which she was later awarded the Lenin Peace Prize), sullied her reputation.
 Felton was replaced first by Allan Duff and later Thomas Bennett, who carried the project to completion.
 Gordon Stephenson was the planner, Peter Shepheard the architect, and Eric Claxton the engineer.
 Claxton took the attitude that the new town should separate bicycles from the automobile as much as possible.
 Mary Tabor was the Housing Director of Stevenage New Town from 1951 until 1972.
 Tabor was a member of the Society of Women Housing Managers, which was founded by women trained under Octavia Hill.
 Mary Tabor, with the support of more than 40 housing management staff by 1960, provided a notably personal and caring service to tenants of the town.
 Many early residents of the town would recall with gratitude how much she had done for them and the town as a whole.